Time-consistent investment and consumption strategies under a general discount function: Introduction

 \textit{Structure of the paper}

 The rest of the paper is organized as follows.
 In Section 2, we formulate the problem and give the necessary notations and preliminaries.
-In Section 3 we present the first main result of this work (Theorem 3.2), that characterizes equilibrium decisions.
+In Section 3 we present the main results of the paper, Theorem 3.2 and Theorem 3.5 that characterizes the equilibrium decisions by some necessary and sufficient conditions.
 In Section 4, we derive an explicit representation of the equilibrium consumption-investment strategy.
 Section 5 is devoted to some comparisons with existing results in the literature.
 The paper ends with an Appendix containing some proofs.